eSignus/support/_docs/portfolio_view.md

 The first view in the HW Manager is the portfolio view.

 On top, you can see a physical representation of the HASHWallet LINK Card.
-You can see the Card Name and the total balance in the FIAT coin you selected in the HW Manager settings. (picture) There is also a three points icon (symbol).
+You can see the Card Name and the total balance in the FIAT coin you selected in the HW Manager settings.
+There is also a three points icon (symbol).
 This icon will always give us access to edition capabilities.
 If you press it, you can:

 - Edit the card name.
 - Go to the backup portfolio structure page.